 - have a cyst in your breast that keeps coming back

-- have nipple changes such as pulling inward, a bloodstained discharge, or an exzema-type rash (that doesn't respond to steroid treatment after at least 2 weeks)
+- have nipple changes such as pulling inward, a bloodstained discharge, or a rash that looks like eczema and doesn't get better after treatment with steroids

-- have skin changes, such as tightening, redness and soreness, or looking like orange peel
+- have skin changes, such as tightening, pulling inwards, redness and soreness, or looking like orange peel

-Your GP might offer you an appointment to see a specialist as a routine appointment (rather than an urgent appointment) if you have any of the following:
+Your GP might offer you an appointment to a breast clinic as a routine appointment (rather than an urgent appointment) if you have any of the following:

 - a persistent discharge from your nipple that is enough to stain your outer clothes

-- have breast pain lasting for over 3 months and you are post menopausal
+- breast pain lasting for over 3 months and you are

-- have severe breast pain that is affecting your daily life or sleep at night
+- severe breast pain that is affecting your daily life or sleep at night

 If you are worried